phattea/PhatTea/recipe_raspberry-v1.1.md

 * 12g citric acid (~2 teaspoons)

- _food grade citric acid can be purchased for cheap on amazon or eBay_
+ _food grade citric acid can be purchased for cheap on Amazon or eBay_

 **Directions:**